lespicker/tachyons-one-page-scroll/content/about.md

 image: /images/lpfa-boat-yukon.jpg
 draft: false
 layout: single-no-date
+menu:
+  main:
+    name: 'About LPFA'
+    weight: 20
 ---
 ## About Les Picker Fine Art Photography (LPFA)

 At LPFA we are passionate about photography.
 Our mission is to:

-bring the beauty of nature to discriminating fine art collectors, corporations, institutions and private homes;
+- bring the beauty of nature to discriminating fine art collectors, corporations, institutions and private homes;

-improve the skills of photographers through our workshops so that they can achieve their photographic goals;
+- improve the skills of photographers through our workshops so that they can achieve their photographic goals;

-bring photographers to amazing locations through our photo tours and guide them in capturing world-class images.
+- bring photographers to amazing locations through our photo tours and guide them in capturing world-class images.

 We are committed to excellence in everything we do.
 We are equally committed to excellence in customer relations.